STANDARD TERMS OF ENGAGEMENT

 These Standard Terms of Engagement (“Terms”) apply in respect of all work carried out by Wesley Jones Law (“we” or “us”) for the party identified in our engagement letter (“you”), except to the extent that we otherwise agree with you in writing.
 You do not need to sign to accept these Terms, you continuing to instruct us confirms your acceptance.

 1. Scope of services

 1.1 The services we are to provide for you are outlined in our engagement letter.

-2.3 Our fees and charges normally incur Goods and Services Tax (GST).
-If this is the case, GST is payable by you.
+2.3 GST: Goods and services tax (“GST”) is usually incurred on our fees and charges and if this is the case, GST is payable by you.